-Iran reports another death, 10 new cases of new coronavirus
+Iran now says 6th person dead of new virus

+TEHRAN, Iran (AP) — Iranian officials Saturday reported a sixth death from the new virus that emerged in China.

+The governor of Markazi province told the official IRNA news agency that tests of a patient who recently died in the central city of Arak were positive for the virus.

+Ali Aghazadeh said the person was also suffering from a heart problem.

-TEHRAN, Iran (AP) — Iranian health authorities on Saturday reported a fifth death from the new virus that emerged in China, and said the fatality was from among 10 new confirmed cases of the virus in Iran.
+Earlier on Saturday, health authorities reported a fifth death from the coronavirus and said the fatality was among 10 new confirmed cases in Iran.
+It was not immediately clear whether the sixth fatality was among those 10.

-So far, 28 cases have been confirmed in Iran, including the five who died.
+So far, 28 cases have been confirmed in Iran, including at least five of the six who died.

+People are being treated for the virus in at least four different cities, including the capital, Tehran, where some pharmacies had already run out of masks and hand sanitizer.
+Other cities are Qom, Arak and Rasht

+The virus loomed over a nationwide parliamentary election in Iran on Friday.
+Many voters went to the polls wearing face masks.

-Health ministry spokesman Kianoush Jahanpour made the announcement on state TV, but did not specify when the death occurred.
-Two people had died earlier Friday from COVID-19, the illness caused by virus.
+Health ministry spokesman Kianoush Jahanpour, who spoke earlier on state TV did not specify when the fifth death occurred.
+Two people had died Friday from COVID-19, the illness caused by virus.
 Authorities reported two deaths previously this week.

-The deaths came as Iranians voted in nationwide parliamentary elections Friday.
-Many voters went to the polls wearing face masks, and some pharmacies ran out of masks and hand sanitizer amid the election-day rush.

 Jahanpour said that of the 10 newly detected cases, two were in the capital of Tehran and eight were in the city of Qom.
 That’s where the first two elderly patients died on Wednesday.
 He said the two patients in the capital had visited Qom or had links with the city.